-2018-2019 Executive Summary
+2020-2021 Executive Summary

 Excess nutrients introduced to aquatic habitats through human activity (i.e., nitrogen and phosphorus) – combined with other changes such as modifications to hydrology, temperature and light – can trigger eutrophication, which is accelerated accumulation of organic matter from overgrowth of aquatic plants and algae.
 These aquatic blooms can be unsightly and, in some cases, produce toxins and noxious odors.
-They also can lead to low dissolved-oxygen levels that can trigger declines in fishery harvests and in diversity of aquatic life.
-However, determining the nutrient load a water body can assimilate is challenging because, unlike with contaminants, some level of nutrient input is necessary to sustain life.
-Consequently, environmental managers must work to control the deleterious impacts of excessive nutrients and other waterbody conditions that can exacerbate eutrophication.
-SCCWRP has been at the forefront of eutrophication research efforts in both freshwater and coastal-ocean systems, working to build a foundational body of science for diagnosing eutrophication, identifying appropriate nutrient targets for California’s water bodies, and tracking where nutrients are coming from and what is happening to them.
-In inland waters, SCCWRP is serving as the technical lead on a multi-year effort by the State Water Board to develop a combined biostimulatory (nutrients) and biointegrity policy to protect all of California’s wadeable streams, lakes and estuaries.
-In coastal waters, SCCWRP is studying if and how anthropogenic nutrient inputs to the California Current ecosystem are contributing to eutrophication, particularly with respect to increasing algal blooms and declines in dissolved oxygen and pH.
+They can also lead to low dissolved-oxygen levels that trigger declines in fishery harvests and in diversity of aquatic life.
+However, determining the nutrient load a water body can sustainably assimilate is challenging because, unlike with man-made toxic contaminants, some level of nutrient input is necessary to sustain life.
+Consequently, environmental managers must balance the need to maintain nutrients that support aquatic life with the need to control the deleterious impacts of excessive nutrients and other water body conditions that can exacerbate eutrophication.
+SCCWRP is working to quantify how much nutrients in a given water body is too much, and how nutrients combine with other environmental factors to trigger eutrophication.
+SCCWRP’s long-term goal is to develop comprehensive eutrophication management strategies, including the ability to pinpoint when and where eutrophication is likely to occur.